gazebosim/sdformat/Migration.md

 This document aims to contain similar information to those files but with improved human-readability..

+## libsdformat 15.1.1 to 15.2.0

+1. Auto-inertia computation now takes into account the mass if specified.
+Previously when auto-inertia is set to true, mass is ignored and the inertia matrix is computed based on the collision densities.
+The new behavior is that if mass is specified, the inertial values will be computed to preserve the specified mass.
+The is done by first resolving the inertia from all collisions using density as usual, it is then normalized to get unit inertia, and finally the unit inertia is scaled so that the resulting mass matches the specified mass.

 ## libsdformat 14.x to 15.x

 ### Additions